minzart/sunrise-oath/glossary/tree.md

 Rachel is Aurora's aunt, too.
-They were fairly close, but Aurora was less in [[need]].
+They were fairly [[close]], but Aurora was less in [[need]].
 They joked about the aunt relationship, esp. as Rachel was younger, but never took it seriously.